I Wish People Would Rate Their Uber Drivers Accurately

 Passengers rate drivers on a five-star scale, and if your driver rating slips below 4.6, you can be deactivated from the Uber platform.

-There seems to be a bit of a difference between what Uber says and what RideSharingDriver has on its website (Uber doesn’t mention a specific rating number anywhere) but the gist is the same – if a driver’s rating drops below what Uber considers to be acceptable a driver can lose his/her job.
+There seems to be a bit of a difference between what Uber says and what RideSharingDriver has on its website (Uber doesn’t mention a specific rating number anywhere), but the gist is the same – if a driver’s rating drops below what Uber considers to be acceptable a driver can lose their job.

 Unfortunately, because the internet tells us that Uber drivers can lose their jobs if their rating falls too low, there appears to be a significant number of people who don’t give their Uber drivers honest ratings.
 There appears to be some sort of sympathy factor built in and I just don’t understand this.